FREE SHIPPING, RETURNS & EXCHANGES

 Nobody wants wet, soggy socks and feet.
 Most leather shoes are water-resistant, but if you’re in a seriously wet environment with puddles and driving rain, you might want to consider an upgrade to a shoe that offers a waterproof membrane.
-At Samuel Hubbard, we’ve partnered with GORE-TEX®, offering the best-in-class waterproof protection and breathability.

 You’re walking down the sidewalk, minding your own business when you hit a patch of ice.
 What happens next is a combination of how slippery your sole is and your acrobatic prowess.
 If you’re wearing a DAVOS® Ice sole found in our Winter’s Day and Rainy Day Founder shoes, you’ll walk across the ice with ease and grace.
 The Davos® Ice Sole is made up of premium rubber, embedded with tiny crystals of silica.
 Silica never freezes, but in freezing conditions, it forms glass-like “spikes” to firmly grip any icy surface.

 Feet have a huge impact on your overall body temperature.
 Compared to the rest of your body which has more muscle to generate heat, feet have specialized blood vessels, therefore leaving the toes susceptible to producing less warmth.

 So, what’s the best way to keep your feet warm outside in winter conditions?
 For starters, pick the right socks.
 A light to medium weight breathable wool sock should do the trick.
 Don’t layer socks.
 It can cut off circulation and that will quickly cause cold feet.